upf-gti/IK-threejs/docs/IKSolver.md

 - isEnabled : (boolean)

 ---
+## setChainEnablerAll( isEnabled )

+Enables/Disables a all chains at once.

+- isEnabled : (boolean)

+---
 ## setConstraintToBone( chainName, idxBoneInChain, newConstraint )

 Modifies a constraint of a bone in an existing chain.